Skip to main content

 Saving Seats and Spreading Out

-I once saw someone drape their coat over four chairs, place a book on a fifth, and then go to the food area for 20 minutes.
-When someone moved the coat to sit down, they came back indignant.
+Picture someone draping a coat over four chairs, placing a book on a fifth, and then heading to the food area for 20 minutes.
+When another guest moves the coat to sit down, they come back indignant.
 Don't be this person.

 The general rule: one seat per person, one outlet per person.
 If the lounge is empty, sure, spread out.
 But the moment it starts filling up, consolidate.
 Your backpack doesn't need its own armchair.